-In this episode, we bring you a discussion with John Wood, Jr. and April Lawson of Better Angels, a national grassroots movement to reduce political polarization.
+In this episode, we bring you a discussion with John Wood, Jr. and April Lawson of Braver Angels, a national grassroots movement to reduce political polarization.
 John and April share insights from the frontlines of this movement, discuss the importance of building and maintaining fundamental social bonds, and offer practical ways to get involved in changing the trajectory of our civic culture.

-April Lawson is the architect and director of the Better Angels Debates program.
+April Lawson is the architect and director of the Braver Angels Debates program.
 She previously worked for David Brooks at The New York Times for 4 years and co-founded Weave: The Social Fabric Project at the Aspen Institute.
 Her own research focuses on morality, feminism, and America’s current fragmentation in politics and culture.